RouteViewLab/A-Hausdorff-Guided-Deep-Learning-Approach-for-Monitoring-the-Motion-of-Rotating-Arctic-Ice-Floes/README.md

 ---

-### 5.Influence of Ice Floe Rotation on Deep Learning-Based Monitoring
+### 5. Influence of Ice Floe Rotation on Deep-Model Matching
 This folder focuses on the **impact of ice floe rotation on the performance of the deep learning-based monitoring framework**, including:

 - Spatial visualization under **72 rotation angles (5° interval)**